BSWriter/Hexagonal-Board-Generation/README.md

 ## Scripts
 ### BoardGenerator
 Main Script.
 Will prompt user to input board name (how the board is saved), the number of rows and columns, the size of the panels, and if the board should be surrounded by wall tiles.
+### GenClasses
+Class Script.
+Contains object code for tiles and board.
+Most likely, will not need to be modified for optimization.